We all experience negative thoughts and plenty of emotions on the golf course, and some of them can get in the way of our true golf potential.

 As you walk to the next tee after that aforementioned three-putt, and having told yourself that you can recover, you need to be able to keep your emotions in check as you hit your tee shot.
 This is where staying in the present is vital.

-Forget about the last hole, refocus on the shot before you, take a few deep breaths, employ your pre-shot routine, and go ahead and put your best swing on the ball.
+Forget about the last hole, refocus on the shot ahead, take a few deep breaths, employ your pre-shot routine, and go ahead and put your best swing on the ball.

 Competitive golf is played mainly on a five-and-a-half-inch course, the space between your ears. -Bobby Jones